 |Lately, many prenatal blogs and social media posts seem to be raving about the benefits of using a more direct and active stimulation for the baby while in-utero, in an attempt to give them a jumpstart in early development.
 There are many ideas and programs out there addressing this, and it’s important to choose one that’s both science-based and you are comfortable with.|

-There’s a good amount of research supporting prenatal stimulation methods like storytelling, playing ambient music and going outside to get some sunlight, since these are fun and easy activities that your baby and you can share during your pregnancy.
+There’s a good amount of research supporting prenatal stimulation methods like storytelling, playing ambient music and going outside to get some sunlight, since these are fun and easy activities that you and your baby can share during your pregnancy.

 On the other hand, there are some stimulation schedules that might not fit in your agenda or that might be a bit too invasive for the baby, like poking your belly every day at regular intervals or directing a sound amplifier at your abdomen several hours a day to play music.
 When it comes to prenatal stimulation, the truth is that scientists agree that you shouldn’t follow the mantra “the more, the better”.
 Instead it’s best to be selective in your choosing.
 Despite it being done with the best of intentions, directing loud music or lights to the womb all day long may alter your baby’s natural sleep patterns.
 And fitting a 6-hours a day intrauterine stimulation schedule might stress you out a bit.